Garcila/blog/posts/question_mark.md

 spoiler: 'Nullish coalescing operator ??'
 ---

-This operator is a newer addition to JavaScript, introduced in ES2020.
+The **Nullish Coalescing** operator is a newer addition to JavaScript, introduced in ES2020.

 It is denoted with two question marks  **??**.